sanikac10/Orion/README.md

 # 🔧 Orion: Agentic Workflow Caching Through Conversational GEPA

+> Tired of explaining the same workflow to your AI over and over?
+Orion breaks the déjà vu cycle by copying your workflow patterns and spinning off mini-agents so you never have to explain again.
 > **"Finally, an AI that remembers HOW you work, not just WHAT you said"**

 ---